CsabaDu/CsabaDu.DynamicTestData/README.md

 ## Advanced Usage

-Besides generating object array lists for dynamic data-driven tests, you can use `CsabaDu.DynamicTestData` to support dedicated types' creation of the test frameworks.
+Besides generating object array lists for dynamic data-driven tests, you can use `CsabaDu.DynamicTestData` to support own type creation of the selected test framework.

 <a href="#top" class="top-link">↑ Back to top</a>